On existence, uniqueness and stability of solutions to Cahn-Hilliard/Allen-Cahn systems with cross-kinetic coupling: Numerical illustration

 \subsection{Results}

 In Figure \ref{fig:results} we display some snapshots for simulations of our test problem with $b=100$ and $b=0$.

 In perfect agreement with our theoretical results, which predict stability w.r.t. perturbations in the model parameters but with constants growing in time, we observe very similar solutions for the two test cases for small times, but growing deviations for larger times.
+To ensure that the results are independent of the discretization parameters, the tests were carried out for different choices of the mesh size $h$ and the time step $\tau$, leading to identical observations.
 For time $t=20$, the two solutions for $b=0$ and $b=100$ became almost stationary but rather different, despite the fact that the steady states for the two cases are described by the same set of equations; see the discussion above.
-To ensure that the results are independent of the discretization parameters, the test were carried out for different choices of the mesh size $h$ and the time step $\tau$, leading to identical observations.
+Note that for $b=0$ the strip pattern represents a quasi-stationary state of the Cahn-Hilliard equation, since both are in this uncoupled the further evolution is prohibited.
+In the coupled case the additional driving force from the cross-coupling drives the Cahn-Hilliard part out of the quasi-stationary state as long as $\LL_{12}\mu_\eta$ is non-zero.
+By construction with the normal vector this effect is mostly localised at the interface, i.e. in this case prohibits such a quasi-stationary state.
+This is in perfect agreement with the interpretation of the kinetic cross-coupling term in the literature as \emph{anti-trapping term} \cite{Oyedeji2022}, i.e. an additional force which prevents trapping in quasi-stationary states.